nmaas-platform/nmaas-docs/docs/managed-nmaas/user-information/new-vnoc-infrastructure.md

 One of the fundamental goals of the migration is to preserve all user data.
 In cases where some applications need to be upgraded before being migrated (due to them being outdated and no longer supported), the nmaas team will get in touch with the respective domain administrators as soon as possible.

-### Can I continue to use the existing site-to-site VPN tunnels
+### Can I continue to use the existing site-to-site VPN tunnels?

 If there is already established site-to-site connectivity for a given domain, the same VPN technology can be used (e.g. Wireguard or OpenVPN), but the tunnels themselves will need to be reestablished with new information, since the subnets have changed on the nmaas side.